da4all/da4all.github.io/_cards/data-storytelling-presentation-assignment.md

   This assignment prompts students to make a short video presentation in which they blend data points and vivid examples to tell a story about a statistical trend that sheds critical light on a social issue of their choosing.

 keywords:
-  - "Data Storytelling"
+  - "data storytelling"
-  - "Persuading with Data"
+  - "persuading with data"

 metadata:
   source: